• Skip to primary navigation

 Notes

-• Use freshly grated parmesan cheese only - pre-shredded cheeses are coated in anti-clumping powders.
+• Fresh-grated cheese is best: Use freshly grated parmesan cheese for best results.
+Pre-shredded cheeses are coated in anti-clumping powders.
 When melted, these powders will make your sauce grainy.

-• 15 ounces of canned tuna = 12 ounces of canned tuna after draining
+• Tuna measurements: 15 ounces of canned tuna = 12 ounces of canned tuna after draining

 Nutrition Estimate